gatsbyjs/gatsby/docs/docs/themes/api-reference.md

 - [Node Interface](https://www.gatsbyjs.org/docs/node-interface/)
 - ... [and more](https://www.gatsbyjs.org/docs/api-specification/)

 If you're new to Gatsby you can get started by following along with the guides for building out a site.
-Converting it to a theme will be easy later on since themes are prepackaged Gatsby sites.
+Converting it to a theme will be straightforward later on since themes are prepackaged Gatsby sites.

 ## Configuration